Keeping Your Child Safe in the Car

-Shield boosters (illustration B) are not recommended because they don't provide enough upper body protection.
-Use this if your car has lap belts only.
-This type of booster seat can't be used for children who weigh more than 40 pounds.
+Shield boosters (illustration B) are NOT recommended because they don't provide enough upper body protection.

 Note: Never put a shoulder belt behind your child's back or under the arm.
 It increases the risk of serious injury.

 It's best for your child to ride in a car seat or booster seat as long as possible.
-Your child can begin using your car's safety belt when they are at least 4 foot, 9 inches, or aged 8 years or older.
+Your child can begin using your car's safety belt when they are at least 4 foot, 9 inches and between 8 and 12 years old.

 The lap belt should fit low on the hips.
 The shoulder belt shouldn't cross over the face or neck (illustration D).
 If the lap belt doesn't fit right, keep your child in a booster seat until it does.

 (D) This boy's lap/shoulder belt fits right, low on the top of his legs and across his chest.

 (E) This belt-positioning booster also has a shield when only a lap belt is available.

 The shoulder belt should stay on your child's shoulder and be close to the chest (illustration E).
 Give a tug on the shoulder strap if it gets loose.
 In some cars, that will make it snug again.
 If the belt rubs against your child's neck, it will be uncomfortable.
 If you can't adjust the position of the belt, fold a soft cloth over it.